Growth in global oil demand to slow from 2025 - IEA

 “The oil price required to balance supply and demand in this scenario edges higher to nearly $90 a barrel in 2030 and $103 a barrel in 2040,” the report said of the IEA’s central scenario.

-Reporting by Nina Chestney; additional reporting by Matthew Green; Editing by Kirsten Donovan and Dale Hudson
+Reporting by Nina Chestney; additional reporting by Matthew Green and Bate Felix in Paris; Editing by Kirsten Donovan and Dale Hudson